Strength-Duration Relationship in an Excitable Medium

 Linear approximation of the strength-duration curve can be found using the analytically derived expression given by \eq{LBH}.
 However, it must be noted that in this case, the rheobase is found as

 where {

 }

-\sglfigure{ }{ Strength-duration curves in McKean model: direct numerical simulations (red circles) vs (a) linear theory, for $\mth=0.35$ at the bottom , $\mth=0.4$, $\mth=0.45$ to $\mth=0.48$ at the top, and (b) linear and quadratic theories, for $\mth=0.4$.
-Blue long-dashed lines: analytical dependencies given by \eq{McK-xsus}.
+\sglfigure{ }{ (color online) Strength-duration curves in McKean model: direct numerical simulations (red circles) vs (a) linear theory, for $\mth=0.35$ at the bottom , $\mth=0.4$, $\mth=0.45$ to $\mth=0.48$ at the top, and (b) linear and quadratic theories, for $\mth=0.4$.
+Blue long-dashed lines: analytical dependencies given by \eqthree{LBH,rheobasech5mckean,McK-num}.
 Green short-dashed lines: the predictions given by quadratic theory.
 Discretization: $\dx=0.03$, $\dt=4\dx^2/9$, $\Length=10$, $\tol=10^{-5}$. }{mck-tsis}

 This linear prediction formalism compared with the direct numerical simulations is depicted in \fig{mck-tsis}(a).
 The \apriori\ bound for these chosen threshold parameters is outside of the duration domain.
 As shown in the figure, the linear approximation for parameter $\mth$ values close to $1/2$ better fits to the numerical simulation than that for small values.
 This may be related to the fact that the leading eigenvalue is inversely proportional to the threshold parameter $\mth$.
 Even for larger $\mth$, there are still some deviations between the linear theory and numerical simulations, which can be reduced by considering second order approximation that will be outlined in the following subsection.